What is Trauma-Informed Care?

 What is Trauma?

-What are the Effects of Trauma?
+What Are the Effects of Trauma?

 Trauma can profoundly impact survivors’ physical, emotional and behavioral health, but these effects aren’t always apparent to outsiders.

 “People should understand that a history of trauma manifests in varying ways, and it is not often possible to identify a survivor of neglect, abuse, violence or other traumatic events,” said Dr. Jackie Bodea, a psychiatric nurse practitioner and clinical faculty member of graduate nursing programs at SNHU.
-She’s also a Certified Nurse Educator, Doctor of Nursing Practice and a recipient of Frontier Nursing University’s Circle of Caring Award.

 “Regardless of a person’s history — known or unknown — all people should be treated with dignity, respect and a love we should have for all humans,” she said.
 “We should respect boundaries and privacy, be compassionate and care for others as we would like others to care for us.”